You are here

 11.3.7 Status of imprisonment on remand

-If a person is in prison on remand while awaiting trial, subsection 23(2) of the SRCA or section 122 (or section 208) of the MRCA should not be applied because the imprisonment at that stage is not ‘in connection with his or her conviction of an offence’.
+If a person is in prison on remand while awaiting trial, subsection 23(2) of the DRCA or section 122 of the MRCA should not be applied because the imprisonment at that stage is not ‘in connection with his or her conviction of an offence’.

-The charges giving rise to the imprisonment on remand must be related to the offences for which the person is convicted.
-While it is not necessary for convictions to be recorded in respect of all of the charges, at least one charge must result in a conviction.
+The conviction must be in respect of the same offence for which the person was held on remand.
+While it is not necessary for convictions to be recorded in respect of all charges, at least one charge must result in a conviction.

 11.3.8 Status of detention in a psychiatric institution